caitlinjohnnides/caitlinjohnnides.github.io/_pages/about.md

 ## Technical Skills

 Caitlin has a variegated skillset, with focuses in additive manufacturing and systems engineering fields.
-Caitlin has experience with the following softwares and languages:
+Caitlin has experience with the following softwares, languages, and technologies:

 * Autodesk Fusion 360
 * SOLIDWORKS
 * Systems Modeling Language (SysML)
 * MATLAB
+* Digital Fabrication Tools:
+  * Fused Filament Fabrication (FFF) Printing

 ## Certifications and Awards